Payoff Information and Learning in Signaling Games: Introduction

 Of course, the senders' experimentation incentives depend on their prior beliefs about which receiver responses are plausible after each signal.
+The set of learning outcomes depends on the assumptions we make on the set of ``allowable'' priors over opponents' strategies. \citet{fudenberg_he_2017} restricted the set of allowable priors to be \emph{non-doctrinaire, }which implies that agents always assign a strictly positive probability to their opponents playing strictly dominated strategies.
+An equilibrium profile is \emph{patiently stable }if it is a long-run outcome with patient and long-lived agents for some non-doctrinaire prior; \citet{fudenberg_he_2017} shows that patiently stable profiles of signaling games must satisfy a condition called the \emph{compatibility criterion} (CC).

-In \citet{fudenberg_he_2017}, we assumed that learners are ignorant of others' utility functions, and that the senders' beliefs assign positive probability to the receivers playing actions that are not best responses to any belief about the sender's type.
-In this paper, we instead assume that the players' prior beliefs encode knowledge of their opponents' payoff functions, so in particular the senders all assign zero probability to the event that the receivers use conditionally dominated strategies.
-Inexperienced senders with full-support beliefs about the receivers' play may experiment with a signal in the hopes that the receivers respond with a certain favorable action, not knowing that this action will never be played as it is not a best response to any receiver belief.
+In this paper, we instead assume that the players' prior beliefs encode knowledge of their opponents' payoff functions, so in particular the senders assign zero probability to the event that the receivers choose conditionally dominated actions after any signal.\footnote{An action is \emph{conditionally dominated }after a given signal if it does not best respond to any belief about the sender's type.} Inexperienced senders with full-support beliefs about the receivers' play may experiment with a signal in the hope that the receivers respond with a certain favorable action, not knowing that this action will never be played as it is not a best response to any receiver belief.
 With payoff information, even very patient senders will never undertake such experiments.
 Conversely, receivers know that no sender type would ever want to play a signal that does not best respond to any receiver strategy, because no possible response by the receiver would make playing that signal worthwhile.
 For this reason, the receivers' beliefs after each signal assign probability zero to the types for whom that signal is dominated.

+We introduce equilibrium refinements for signaling games that provide upper and lower bounds on the set of \emph{rationally patiently stable} learning outcomes, the analog of patient stability when the allowable priors reflect payoff knowledge and are otherwise non-doctrinaire.
+Theorem \ref{thm:necessary} shows that every rationally patient learning outcome where receivers have strict best responses to the on-path signals must be a ``rationality compatible equilibrium'' (RCE); this is an equilibrium where off-path beliefs satisfy restrictions derived from the comparative experimentation frequencies of different sender types when they know the receiver's payoff function.
+Conversely, Theorem \ref{thm:sufficient} shows that every equilibrium that satisfies a uniform version of rational compatibility (uRCE) and some strictness assumptions can arise as a patient learning outcome.
+That is, for equilibria satisfying the relevant strictness assumptions, we have